dirigeants/klasa/guides/Other Subjects/PieceStores.md

 	constructor(...args) {
 		super(...args);

-		// make a new GenreStore
-		this.genres = new GenreStore();
+		// Make a new GenreStore and attach it to client this.genres = new GenreStore();

-		// Regester the GenreStore to be loaded, init, and available to be used as an arg to be looked up in commands this.registerStore(this.genres);
+		// Register the GenreStore to be loaded, init, and available
+		// to be used as an arg to be looked up in commands this.registerStore(this.genres);

-		/*
-		 * Registers genres themselves to be able to be used as an arg to be looked up in commands,
+		// Registers genres themselves to be able to be used as an
+		// arg to be looked up in commands,
-		 * for reload/enable/disable ect.
+		// for reload/enable/disable ect.
-		*/
 		this.registerPiece('genre', this.genres);

-		// optionally we can add more aliases for the piece this.registerPiece('musicgenre', this.genres);
+		// Optionally we can add more aliases for the piece this.registerPiece('musicgenre', this.genres);
 	}